ayahajjeh/caching/README.md

 I use C as a language to write this program and one reason is because it lets me manipulate the 32-bit addresses to extract things like tags and set indices.

+Additionally, in my program, a tagmask is a 32-bit field that, when bitwise-AND'd against the address, leaves just the tag bits and zeros everything else out.
+A setmask is a 32-bit field that, when bitwise-AND'd against the address, leaves just the set bits and zeros everything else out.

 ## Cache Parameters
 In this project, each cache line can hold a 16-byte block.
 And, each cache is unified.